mautic/developer-documentation/source/includes/_api_endpoint_emails.md

 plainText|string|The plain text content of the email template|string|The name of the template used as the base for the email emailType|string|If it is a segment (former list) email or template email.
-Possible values are 'list' and 'template' translationChildren|array|Array of Page entities for translations of this landing page translationParent|object|The parent/main page if this is a translation variantSentCount|int|Sent count since variantStartDate variantReadCount|int|Read count since variantStartDate
+Possible values are 'list' and 'template' translationParent|object|The parent/main page if this is a translation variantSentCount|int|Sent count since variantStartDate variantReadCount|int|Read count since variantStartDate